austinjhunt/bizbuysell-automation/README.md

 To run the project with AWS Lambda (if you prefer to use files uploaded to Google Drive and drive execution using events with the option of triggering the Lambda function on a schedule or via API calls to an API Gateway):

 1. You will need to [install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) if you have not already done so on your machine.
-2. Open AWS Lambda
+2. Open AWS.
 3. Open the Elastic Container Registry (ECR) service.
 4. Create a private repository (any name you'd like to use).
-No need to change any of the settings.
+No need to change any of the other settings.
 Go ahead and create it.
 5. Once you create it, go ahead and open it up.
 On the top right, you should see a "View Push Commands" button.
 Click that.
 This will give you a set of commands you can use to build the Docker image from this project directory and deploy it to that new repository.
 These commands will depend on the AWS CLI being installed.
+You should go ahead and replace the lines in [deploy.sh](deploy.sh) with your own push commands that you just obtained.
 6. After you run the provided commands (which will build, tag, and push the docker image to the repository), ECR is all set.
 7. Now open the Identity and Access Management (IAM) service.
 You need to create a role that will allow AWS lambda to use an image from your ECR repository.
 8. Open the Roles tab.
 Click Create Role.